 Establish and maintain a professional relationship with a related party.

-Range a related party may include but is not limited to – neighbour, government department or agency, advocate.
+Range a related party may include but is not limited to – neighbour, government department or agency, advocate, other property managers, real estate agent.

 Performance criteria

 2.1 Identify a related party and explain the relationship a property manager and property management organisation will need to have with this party.